 - Struggling to fall asleep when you go to bed, even if you’re feeling tired

-- Waking up once or more throughout the night on a regular basis
+- Waking up once or more throughout the night on a dailyor regular basis

 - Feeling tired when you wake up, even after 7-8+ hours of sleep

-While this is not an exhaustive list, these are the main signs that you aren’t getting enough good quality sleep.
-When you sleep, your body has a chance to re-energize and rebalance, and failure to do this adequately can leave you lacking energy throughout the day.
+While this is not an exhaustive list, these are the main signs that you are simply not getting enough good quality sleep.
+When you sleep, your body has a chance to re-energize and rebalance, and failure to try to do this adequately can leave you lacking energy throughout the day.

-Your quality of sleep may be lacking due to your mattress or pillow.
+Your quality of sleep could also be lacking thanks to your mattress or pillow.
 Mattresses should be replaced every 10 years.
 If you’re looking for recommendations, we suggest checking out this mattress review!

 If you’re not feeling very energetic, exercise might be the last thing you want to do.
 However, regular exercise can help to boost your energy levels.
 It sounds silly, but it’s true!